 Again, it comes down to having the right social media plan.

 Looking after your own marketing means you get to experiment and work out what works for you.

 You can also get to know your customers through inviting regular, daily conversation that you simply don’t get from a television commercial, display ad on a website or a paid focus group.

 Social media gives you the ability to conduct research on the fly with your customer base, and handled correctly means you can manage your marketing budget better through spending money on activities and ideas you can run past your customers first.

-If you aren’t on some kind of social media, you either look out of date in your marketing approach or like s super hip business.
-Are you either of these?
-Ok then, get with the social programme!
+If you aren’t on some kind of social media, you either look out of date in your marketing approach or like a super hip business (oh hey pre-2016 Apple).

 Social media is flexible, works to your budget and establishes a platform for both direct sales and ongoing brand awareness.
 It also promotes “monkey see, monkey do” peer validation to your potential customers, and can compliment your existing customer service strategies through giving you a means to get up close and personal with the customer.